You are going to travel in France and have only 2 days to visit Toulouse ? Don’t worry…

 Go back along the docks of the Daurade towards the Basilica Notre Dame de la Daurade.
 This beautiful church, with a classical facade, was totally rebuilt at the end of the 18th century.
 It is adjacent to the School of Fine Arts, whose splendid facade is to be admired.

 Turn left on the street « rue de Metz » and then right on « rue des Couteliers ».
-Then take the « rue de la Dalbade » where the church of Dalbade has to been visited.
+Then take the « rue de la Dalbade » where the church of Dalbade has to be visited.
 This 16th century church owes its name to the original whiteness of its walls (albade).
 Restored and enlarged, its whiteness gave way to the red of the brick.
 I love its colorful Renaissance portal !

 Some beautiful « hôtels particuliers »